vhf/monomorphist/README.md

 - [ ] Compare several exampleFunctions and see what could be removed if printStatus() wasn't defined in the file being profiled
 - [ ] Install a few popular packages inside the node containers (lodash, bluebird, …?)
 - [ ] use `parallel` to benchmark the server
+- [ ] provide all node versions info we got to the user.
+Modal?
+Popover?